-Brown Sugar Pork Chops with Garlic and Herbs are tasty and delicious as they sound.
+Brown Sugar Pork Chops with Garlic and Herbs are delicious as they sound.
 The sweet sugar sauce is absolutely balanced by garlic and dried herbs, like thyme and oregano.
 A juicy pork chops dish that is so easy to make and everyone will not get enough of it.
 It is that good.

 - For the Brine

 - 3 cups of water

 - balsamic vinegar, garlic and lemon (optional)

 - Pork Chops